 What Is Platinum?

 Platinum is a silvery-white premium precious metal that’s revered for its luster.
-Platinum is one of the most expensive of the precious metals because of its stunning appearance and superior durability.
+Platinum is one of the most expensive jewelry metals due to its stunning appearance and superior durability.

 Meet the Expert

 Ryan Atlas is an experienced jeweler with Brilliant Earth.
 He is a creative design professional with extensive experience in the jewelry industry.

 Pros and Cons of Platinum Rings